fugue-project/fugue/README.md

     df1.show()
 ```

+Similarly for Dask, we can pass the `DaskExecutionEngine` into the `FugueWorkflow` instead.

 ### Spark optimizations

 Fugue makes Spark easier to use for people starting with distributed computing.
 For example, Fugue uses the constructed DAG to smartly [auto-persist](https://fugue-tutorials.readthedocs.io/en/latest/tutorials/useful_config.html#Auto-Persist) dataframes used multiple times.
+This often speeds up Spark jobs of users.

 ### Access to underlying frameworks